lizmat/articles/5to6-phasers.md

 When used like that with a `BEGIN` phaser, you are in fact creating a nameless constant and assigning that at runtime.

-Because of pre-compilation of modules, if you would like this type of code in a module, you would probably be better of using the `INIT` phaser:
+Because of pre-compilation of modules, if you would like this type of initialization in a module, you would probably be better of using the `INIT` phaser:

     # Perl 6
     my $foo = INIT %*ENV<FOO> // 42;

+This will ensue that the value will be determined at the moment the module is **loaded**, rather then whenever it was precompiled (which typically only happens once during installation of the module).

 Additional phasers in Perl 6
 ============================
+Perl 6 has generalized some other features of Perl 5 as phasers, that weren't covered by special blocks in Perl 5.
+And it has added some more phasers that are not covered by any (standard) functionality of Perl 5 at all.

 Exception handling phasers
 --------------------------